The Willow School (Louisiana): History

-Filming for Cirque du Freak: The Vampire's Assistant took place at Lusher's Fortier campus during spring 2008.
+Filming for Cirque du Freak: The Vampire's Assistant took place at Willows' high school Brimmer (then Fortier) campus during spring 2008.

-In May 2008, Lusher's first senior class of thirty-five students was offered over two million dollars in college scholarships and included three national merit winners and a semifinalist for a Presidential Scholarship in the Arts.
-The class of 2011 earned over $11.9 million in scholarship and merit awards.

 In the summer of 2009, the Brees Family Field, a football field on the Alcee Fortier campus, was completed with the assistance of Drew and Brittany Brees and the Brees Dream Foundation.

-According to the Louisiana Department of Education's academic ratings, Lusher, K-12, was a 4 star high school from 2007-2009 and became a 5 star school (highest possible rating) in 2010.
-In fall, 2010, Lusher was rated an A+ school by the Louisiana Department of Education and is the highest performing K-12 school in the state of Louisiana.

 As of December 2015, the school did not disclose the name of its admissions test.
 That month the Louisiana Attorney General ruled that the school must disclose the test's name.
-In Louisiana schools, are not permitted to use IQ tests for admissions purposes.
+In Louisiana, schools are not permitted to use IQ tests for admissions purposes.

+In 2021 the Lusher middle school moved from the Fortier building to the former Henry Watkins Allen School; until that year, the Allen building housed New Orleans Charter Science and Mathematics High School (Sci High).

+Lusher's full name was, until 2022, etched into the brick facade of the main building at the Willow Street campus.
+However, in 2022, a motion was passed to change the name of the school, and it was renamed to the Willow School, after the street on which its elementary school is located.
+The individual campuses were also renamed.
+The former Lusher elementary building was renamed after Orleans Parish school superintendent Everett J. Williams.
+The Allen building was renamed after Ellis Marsalis Jr., and the high school, formerly named after Alcée Fortier, was renamed after Fortier High teacher Elijah J. Brimmer Jr. The names of Lusher, Allen, and Fortier were removed as those individuals supported segregation of races and/or the Confederacy.